RoozerXC/RoozerXC/README.md

 - ### *Dynabook-Toshiba Satellite M105-S3041*
   - Intel® Core™ Solo T1350 @ 1.86GHz
   - 512 MB RAM
   - Windows 2000 Professional, Service Pack 4

-## *Contact info*
+# *Contact info*
 You can add me on Discord with my tag **Roozy#5294**, or shoot a message to my contact email: **contact.roozerxc@gmail.com**

-**BEWARE OF IMPOSTERS AND CHECK ANY SUSCEPTING TAGS/EMAIL ADDRESSES.** have a good day :)
+**BEWARE OF IMPOSTERS AND CHECK ANY FAKE TAGS/EMAIL ADDRESSES.** have a good day :)